Skip to main content

 Callanish Standing Stones

 Callanish Standing Stones The Callanish Stones are near the village of Callanish on the west coast of Lewis in the Outer Hebrides, Scotland.
+They are also known as the Calanais Standing Stones.
 Further to the Callanish stones are the Callanish II and Callanish III sites, which lie just over a kilometre southeast of the main Callanish Stones.
-In addition to them are the Callanish IV, Callanish VIII, and Callanish X sites, and it total that there are over twenty of varying size.
-Callanish II at 22° southeast Callanish III at 10° southeast Callanish IV at 53° southeast Callanish V at 52° southeast Callanish VI at 35° southeast Callanish VII at 52° southeast Callanish VIII at 10° northwest Callanish IX at 55° southeast Callanish X at 24° northeast Callanish I If the north pointing stones depict numbers, like one row has stones in groups of 3,5,1 which could be 351° as the rows are at 9° (from the north) the other row has groups of stones as 1,3,1,3 put as 1313.
-Applying this to the other rows, the south row at 4° could be
+In addition to them are the Callanish IV, Callanish VIII, and Callanish X sites, and in total there are over twenty sites of varying size.
+Callanish II at 22° southeast Callanish III at 10° southeast Callanish IV at 53° southeast Callanish V at 52° southeast Callanish VI at 35° southeast Callanish VII at 52° southeast Callanish VIII at 10° northwest Callanish IX at 55° southeast Callanish X at 24° northeast Callanish I If the north-pointing stones depict numbers, like one row has stones in groups of 3, 5, 1 which could be considered as 351° as the rows are at 9° (from the north), the other row has groups of stones as 1, 3, 1, 3 pu

 Cairnholy Chambered Cairn